pkeropen/pkeropen/README.md

 - 💻 I’m currently working on eflycloud.
 - 🌱 I’m currently learning Golang and Rust.
 - 💼 I’m looking to collaborate on open source.
-- 💬 Ask me about Golang and Liunx Kernel.
+- 💬 Ask me about Golang and Java.
 - 📫 How to reach me: pkeropen3@163.com

 ### Stats